memgraph/gqlalchemy/docs/installation.md

 To install GQLAlchemy, you will need the following:

-- **Python 3.8 - 3.10**
+- **Python 3.8 - 3.11**
-- GQLAlchemy is built on top of Memgraph's low-level Python client `pymgclient`, so you need to install `pymgclient` [build prerequisites](https://memgraph.github.io/pymgclient/introduction.html#build-prerequisites).
+- `pymgclient` [build prerequisites](https://memgraph.github.io/pymgclient/introduction.html#build-prerequisites): GQLAlchemy is built on top of Memgraph's low-level Python client `pymgclient`

 !!! danger
-    GQLAlchemy can't be installed with Python 3.11 [(#203)](https://github.com/memgraph/gqlalchemy/issues/203) and on Windows with Python >= 3.10 [(#179)](https://github.com/memgraph/gqlalchemy/issues/179).
-If this is currently a blocker for you, please let us know by commenting on opened issues.
+Python 3.11 users: On Windows, GQLAlchemy is not yet compatible with this Python version.
+Linux users can install GQLAlchemy **without** the DGL extra (due to its dependencies not supporting Python 3.11 yet).
+If this is currently a blocker for you, please let us know by [opening an issue](https://github.com/memgraph/gqlalchemy/issues).

-## Install with pip {#pip}
+## Install with pip

 After you’ve installed the prerequisites, run the following command to install
 GQLAlchemy: